harxxhilgg/markTwelve-fun-with-triangles/README.md

 ## Contributing

 Contributions are welcome!
-If you want to contribute to the Palindrome Birthday WebApp, please follow these steps:
+If you want to contribute to the Fun-with-Triangles WebApp, please follow these steps:

 1. Fork the repository.